bosenli/bosenli.github.io/index.markdown

 - Doing, make **A LOT OF** mistakes and correct them
 - Sharing and repeating
 - Comparing similar but different things
-- Summary and relection by closing your eye and write it down!
+- Summary and self-reflection by closing my eye to summarize what i have learned and then write them down!
 - Learn from others, from AI as well!

 To memorize better: